 - a.
 Addressing Impacts and Potential Impacts to Public Health, Safety, Welfare, the Environment, and Wildlife Resources.
-Whenever the Director has reasonable cause to believe that an Operator, in the conduct of any Oil and Gas Operations, is performing or has performed any act or practice which impacts or threatens to impact public health, safety, welfare, the environment, or wildlife resources, the Director may require the Operator to take action to prevent the potential impacts to public health, safety, welfare, the environment, or wildlife resources, the Safety, welfare, the environment, or wildlife resources, the Director may require the Operator to take action to prevent the potential impacts to public health, safety, welfare, the environment, or wildlife resources, including but not limited to: - (1) Suspending operations or initiating immediate mitigation measures until the cause of the threat or potential threat to public health, safety, welfare, the environment, or wildlife resources is identified and the threat or potential threat to public health, safety, welfare, the environment, or wildlife resources is corrected. - (2) Submitting a Form 27, Site Investigation and Remediation Workplan, for site characterization, remediation, monitoring, permitting, and the establishment of points of compliance. - (3) If the Director requires an Operator to take action pursuant to this Rule 901.b, the Operator may appeal the Director's decision to the Commission pursuant to Rule 503.g.(10).
+Whenever the Director has reasonable cause to determine that an Operator, in the conduct of any Oil and Gas Operations, is impacting or threatening to impact public health, safety, welfare, the environment, or wildlife resources, the Director may require the Operator to take action to avoid, minimize, or mitigate the potential impacts to public health, safety, welfare, the environment, or wildlife resources, including but not limited to: - (1) Suspending operations or initiating immediate mitigation measures until the cause of the threat or potential threat to public health, safety, welfare, the environment, or wildlife resources is identified and the threat or potential threat to public health, safety, welfare, the environment, or wildlife resources is corrected. - (2) Submitting a Form 27, Site Investigation and Remediation Workplan, for site characterization, Remediation, monitoring, permitting, and the establishment of points of compliance. - (3) If the Director requires an Operator to take action pursuant to this Rule 901.a, the Operator may appeal the Director's decision to the Commission pursuant to Rule 503.g.(10).
 The matter will not be assigned to an Administrative Law Judge pursuant to Rule 503.h.
 The Commission will hear the appeal at its next regularly scheduled meeting.
-Operators will continue to comply with any requirements identified by the Director pursuant to this Rule 901.b until the Commission makes a decision on the appeal.
-The Commission may uphold the Director's decision if the Commission determines the Director had reasonable cause to believe that an Operator's actions impacted or threatened to impact public health, safety, welfare, the environmental, or wildlife resources. - b.
+Operators will continue to comply with any requirements identified by the Director pursuant to this Rule 901.a until the Commission makes a decision on the appeal.
+The Commission may uphold the Director's decision if the Commission determines the Director had reasonable cause to determine that an Operator's actions impacted or threatened to impact public health, safety, welfare, the environmental, or wildlife resources, and that the action required by the Director was necessary and reasonable to avoid, minimize, or mitigate those impacts or threatened impacts. - b.
 Incorporation by Reference.
-Pursuant to § 24-4-103(12.5), C.R.S., the Commission hereby incorporates by reference into these 900 Series Rules the following codes, standards, guidelines, and rules of other federal agencies, state agencies, and nationally recognized organizations and associations.

-(1) Where Materials May Be Found.

-- A. Copies of all materials incorporated by reference are available for public inspection during normal business hours from the Public Room Administrator at the office of the Commission, 1120 Lincoln Street, Suite 801, Denver, Colorado 80203. - B. Copies of all materials incorporated by reference are also available at the office or website of the agency or organization that issued the code, standard, guideline, or rule, as specified below. - C. For any materials that are not available to the public on the internet for no cost, copies of the materials may also be examined at any state publications depository library. - (2) Current Version.
-Only the version of the code, standard, guideline, or rule in effect as of [rule effective date], and no later amendments or editions of the code, standard, guideline, or rule are incorporated by reference, unless otherwise specified below.
+Pursuant to § 24-4-103(12.5), C.R.S., the Commission incorporates by reference into these 900 Series Rules the following codes, standards, guidelines, and rules of other federal agencies, state agencies, and nationally recognized organizations and associations. - (1) Where Materials May Be Found. - A. Copies of all materials incorporated by reference are available for public inspection during normal business hours from the Public Room Administrator at the office of the Commission, 1120 Lincoln Street, Suite 801, Denver, Colorado 80203. - B. Copies of all materials incorporated by reference are also available at the office or website of the agency or organization that issued the code, standard, guideline, or rule, as specified below. - C. Copies of any materials that are not available to the public on the internet for no cost may be examined at any state publications depository library. - Current Version.
+Only the version of the code, standard, guideline, or rule in effect as of January 15, 2020, and no later amendments or editions of the code, standard, guideline, or rule are incorporated by reference, unless otherwise specified below.